Self-Employed

 Running the observation room on the day with the team and key stakeholders present.
 The output would be a report to shared with the team and wider business with key findings and takeaways.

-I feel it can be hugely beneficial to a Business for their product teams to work in a cycle of continuous learning:
+I feel it can be hugely beneficial to a Product Team to work in a continuous cycle of:

-Purposeful, aspirational, achievable, concise and well documented, meeting both business and customer needs.
+Purposeful, aspirational, concise, achievable and well documented, meeting the needs of both the business and its customers.

-I like to think of myself as more than just a Product Designer, I’m also a cultivator of people and teams.
+I like to think of myself as more than just a Product Designer, also a cultivator of teams.
 Mentoring and encouraging those with less of a voice into conversation and collaboration.

 Running workshops on certain skill-sets or taking the time to give 1 on 1 help to those that need it.
 I believe that giving back is important for us all.